The Real Housewives of Potomac season 1: Cast and synopsis

 Six housewives were featured during the first season of The Real Housewives of Potomac, which iTunes describes as women "whom have fought for their places in this society by way of legacy or marriage".
 Ashley made her series debut in episode 2, "Divas, Queens, and Bubalas".

 Ashley Darby is a former Miss District of Columbia.
 After moving to Potomac, Ashley is determined to infiltrate the prestigious society and make a name for herself.
 Ashley and her husband, Michael Darby, take steps to open their own Australian themed restaurant with an emphasis on fresh and wholesome ingredients.
 As a stepmother to Michael's kids, a 21- and 24-year-old children, Ashley longs to have a child of her own.

 Charrisse Jackson Jordan is a socialite in the Potomac community as well as a dedicated wife to NBA player-turned-coach Eddie Jordan.
 She is also the mother to two teenagers, Jackson, 17, and Skylar, 15.
 Charrisse has raised millions of dollars for many charity-based organizations and is dedicated to giving back.
 Organizations Charrisse has been affiliated with include, President of Behind the Bench, the National Basketball Wives Association, Knock Out Abuse Against Women, Men Against Breast Cancer and N Street Village.
-Throughout the season, away from the drama, Charrissee struggles with the long distance from her husband, who currently resides in New Jersey while she and the children live in Potomac.
+Throughout the season, away from the drama, Charrisse struggles with the long distance from her husband, who currently resides in New Jersey while she and the children live in Potomac.

 Karen Huger grew up in Virginia on a farm and now lives in the most desirable section of Potomac with her husband, Raymond.
 She has two children, her son Brandon, 27, and daughter, Rayvin, 17.
 Karen's husband, a technology entrepreneur, is president and CEO of a highly successful information technology company.
 With manners and etiquette in hand, Karen is often referred to as the Grand Dame of Potomac.
 Karen has dedicated her life to being a great mother, and with her oldest having already left home, she has to prepare for her daughter getting ready to leave too.